 1. The MnS consumer sends a HTTP DELETE request to the MnS producer.

-- The authority and path components of the target URI identify the base resource.
+- The authority and path components of the target URI identify the resource to be deleted.

-- If present, the scope query parameter identifies other resources besides the base resource.

-- The filter query parameter may be applied to the set of scoped resources.
-Only resources passing the filter criteria are targeted.

 2. The MnS producer sends a HTTP DELETE response to the MnS consumer.

-- On success, when no query parameters are present in the request and only one resource is deleted, "204 No Content" shall be returned.
-Otherwise, when query parameters are present in the request, "200 OK" shall be returned and the response message body shall carry the URIs of the deleted resources.
+- On success, "204 No Content" shall be returned.

 - On failure, an appropriate error code shall be returned.
 The response message body shall provide additional error information